NUDE FEMME - Singapore Stories Capsule Collection

 The samsui women, known for their red headgear, wearing blue or black samfu outfit came to Singapore as cheap labourers and worked mainly in the construction industry and other industries that required hard labour.
 They also worked as domestic servants.
 They had a reputation of rejecting jobs involving drug (particularly opium) peddling, prostitution, or other vices, even if that meant living in poverty.
 Their contributions to housing construction and as well as labour at hawker centres have been invaluable to Singapore's early development.

-With this capsule collection, Adelyn took a moment to admire, inspired, to be thankful and admire these Samsui women for their core values and strengths in persevering through difficulties during an era having to leave a home country for work to seek for a better living to support their families back home, with some settled down in Singapore making it their second home.
+With this capsule collection, Adelyn took a moment to admire, inspired, to be thankful of the Samsui women for their core values and strengths in persevering through difficulties during an era having to leave a home country for work to seek for a better living to support their families back home, with some settled down in Singapore making it their second home.

 *Historical References and pictures from Wikipedia, Raffles Fine Arts, Liu Kang’s Building Site / Samsui Women, Mediacorp, National Library Board, Singapore Police Force, Singapore Women’s Hall of Fame, Singapore Press Holdings, Textile and Fashion Federation Singapore.